vkbo/novelWriter/docs/source/started.rst

 expressions requires 5.3, and for full Unicode support, 5.13.

 There are no known minimum for package ``lxml``, but the code was originally written with 4.2, which is therefore set as the minimum.
+It may work on lower versions.
+You have to test it.

 The spell checking extension is optional, but recommended: